hisuley/Durian/README.md

 Durian
 ======

-The Durian Project is the starter of Jinmi Tourism
+The Durian Project is the first High-prior project of Jinmi Tourism